tebbenk/GED/README.md

 po_sourceGEP.txt contains gene expression profiles from each stage in the reference.

+randomsampler.R contains R script to generate random mixtures used to make figure 2 and supplemental figure 1.

 Feel free to contact with questions or concerns: kieran.tebben@som.umaryland.edu